 Mark Montgomery (Treasurer)

-Mark says: “I was introduced to Carers in Hertfordshire during the last year and was immediately impressed with the work that has been done to benefit so many in the county.
+Mark says: “I was introduced to Carers in Hertfordshire two years ago and was immediately impressed with the work that has been done to benefit so many in the county.
 I feel that the experience I have gained in my career and personal life will help me to contribute as a trustee as the organisation develops in the future.”

-Six years of work and study led to state registration with the Council for Professions Supplementary to Medicine, Fellowship of the Institute of Biomedical Science and in later years, Chartered Scientist status.
+Janice retired from her post as a Senior Chief Biomedical Scientist in 2013 after working in the NHS for 34 years.
+She held state registration with the Council for Professions Supplementary to Medicine, a Fellowship of the Institute of Biomedical Science and Chartered Scientist status.

-Janice became a volunteer on the management team of, what was then, Crossroads Care Attendant Scheme in Hertsmere in 1993, taking on the role of secretary.
+Janice first got involved as a volunteer with the Crossroads Care Attendant Scheme in Hertsmere in 1993.
+She took on role of secretary to the management team.
 Crossroads grew and evolved over subsequent years and became one of the main providers of care for carers, including providing domiciliary care for those with care needs.

-Janice's hobbies include reading, learning to paint with watercolour, Watford Football Club and an interest in antiques, particularly of the Georgian period.
+Janice's hobbies include reading, watercolour painting, Watford Football Club and an interest in antiques and collectible books.

 Janice says: “Caring for a loved one is very demanding, it is hard work and can take its toll on the health and wellbeing of the carer.
-It is important for carers to have time for themselves, to do whatever helps them to relax, to relieve stress and to feel good about themselves.
-My role with CCHS has been extremely rewarding, not only in the knowledge gained but in knowing that, as an organisation, we have enabled carers to take time for themselves, and supported them in the selfless role of caring.
-I am really excited about becoming a Trustee and working to extend my knowledge and experience and to help improve the lives of carers throughout our county.”
+Daily life can change drastically and carers can feel really isolated.
+It is important for carers to feel included, to know where to turn to for help, to have time for themselves to relieve stress and to feel good about themselves.
+I have been amazed at the range of skills, the knowledge, dedication and excellent teamwork of the volunteers, staff and trustees at Carers in Hertfordshire.
+I am really enjoying my time as a Trustee, widening my knowledge and experience and in a small way, helping to improve the lives of carers throughout Hertfordshire.”

-Lucinda was elected onto the Board in September 2018, we will add her biography shortly.
+Lucinda was elected onto the Board in September 2018.
+We will update her biography shortly.